redbooth/api-docs/parts/tasks.md

     + description (optional, string, `Example body modified`) ...
 The description of the task.
     + is_private = `false` (optional, string, `false`) ...
 This parameter is used to manage rights & permissions.
 It can be =true or =false.
     + status = `new` (optional, string, `open`) ...
 Tasks can have different status: new, open, hold, resolved or rejected.
+    + watcher_ids (optional, array, [688561, 786268, 796268]) The ids of the users that follow the task.
+Note that all follower users whose id is not included in the array, except the task creator, will be removed from the task's followers.

 + Request